 Software License.
 Software license revenue increased 36.2% to \$3.4 million in 1996 from \$2.5 million in 1995.
 The increase in revenue from software licenses was due to increased acceptance of the Company's products and an increase in the average price of software licenses.
-The increase in the average price of software licenses.
-The increased product functionality and market acceptance of PkMS.
+The increase in the average price of software licenses is primarily due to increased product functionality and market acceptance of PkMS.